-Pregnancy means dealing with a whole bunch of changes happening in your body.
+Pregnancy means dealing with a whole bunch of changes happening in your body all at once.
 Some of them — like morning sickness, swollen ankles and back pain — are pretty well-known.
 But others, like having weird dreams, may come as a surprise to people when they get pregnant for the first time.
 Here’s why this happens and some of the most common pregnancy dreams that you might encounter when growing another human inside of you.

 Types of pregnancy dreams